 Spain’s NIE number is the personal and unique tax identification number that is used to track all financial and legal activities in Spain.
-The Spanish number acts as a tax and identification number, and is used in all fiscal transactions that involve the Spanish tax office.
-A NIE number is mandatory for all foreigners with financial, professional or social affairs in Spain, regardless of whether they are a resident or non-resident in Spain.
-Children also need a NIE number in order to, among other things, get social security.
+The Spanish number acts as a tax and identification number, and is necessary for all financial transactions that involve the Spanish tax office.
+An NIE number is mandatory for all foreigners with financial, professional, or social affairs in Spain, regardless of whether they are a resident or non-resident in Spain.
+Children also need an NIE number in order to, among other things, get social security.

-European citizens typically need to apply for a NIE number after three months of residence in Spain, while non-EU citizens will typically receive their application along with their Spanish residency.
-Official residents in Spain will also typically need to register on el padron, Spain’s population register.
+European citizens typically need to apply for an NIE number after three months of residence in Spain, while non-EU citizens will typically receive their application along with their Spanish residency.
+Official residents in Spain will also typically need to register on el padrón, Spain’s population register.

-This guide explains what a NIE number is, the application process, where to find application forms, and finding the right contact number.
+This guide explains what an NIE number is, the application process, where to find application forms, and finding the right contact number.

 What is the NIE number?

 NIE is the Foreigner’s Identification Number (Número de Identificación de Extranjero).

 The NIE number is the legal number the Spanish National Police assigns to foreign residents who don’t have Spanish citizenship, so that they can carry out legal activities in Spain such as those mentioned below.